 In the past, mail-order meat was something of an expensive luxury item usually reserved for gifting or for impromptu orders by first-class airline passengers idly flipping through SkyMall.
-Today direct-to-your-door meat delivery is comparable to shopping for cuts in the store, price wise.
+Today, direct-to-your-door meat delivery is comparable to shopping for cuts in the store, price-wise (and in most cases will far surpass the trip to the store selection-wise).
 You will have to sacrifice the folksy banter you and your butcher have enjoyed for all these years, though.

 Even if you have reservations about having meats delivered to you rather than hand-picking them yourself, online meat orders may well replace those trips to the grocery store when you see the array of foods available from these fine delivery companies.
 You’ll just need to plan your meals ahead of time and free up some freezer space.

 My first experience with Omaha Steaks came in the form of a wedding present, which was doubly great for me because my wife is a vegetarian (which apparently my college buddy didn’t know when he chose the gift).
-For her, less great, but at least there were also four serving of Potatoes au Gratin included.
+For her, less great, but at least there were also four servings of potatoes au gratin included.
 I’ve since used Omaha Steak orders as gifts for others and for myself.
-The selection of meats this OG meat delivery company offers (they have been in the meat business for a century and have been delivering via mail since 1952!) is not as wild as some of the more recent upstarts, but I’ll say this: You can count on quality with Omaha Steaks.
+The selection of meats that this OG meat delivery company offers (the company has been in the meat business for a century and has been delivering via mail since 1952!) is not as wild as some of the more recent upstarts, but I’ll say this: You can count on quality with Omaha Steaks.
 And the prices for most meats are a great deal.
-You can get an order of 32 burgers and dogs for $99, for example, which comes out to just a buck fifty per serving.
-They also have great curated gift boxes, but tan get a bit more pricey.
+You can get an order of 32 burgers and 32 dogs for $120, for example, which comes out to just under two bucks per serving.
+You’ll find the best deals on bulk orders and now is the perfect time to stock up your fridge and freezer.

-A lot of mail and online meat order companies offer a lot of different types of meat.
+A lot of mail and online meat order companies offer many different types of meat.
 But not Snake River Farms.
-No, this service and its partner, the Double R Ranch, offer only beef and pork products, and they do so with mastery.
-Try the all-beef American Wagyu Hot Dogs, for example.
-Try the American Wagyu Black Grade Boneless Eye of Ribeye Roast too.
-Or the Korubota Pork Porterhouse.
+No, this service and its partner, the Double R Ranch, offer only beef and pork products, and they does so with mastery.
+Try the all-beef American Wagyu hot dogs, for example.
+Try the American Wagyu black grade boneless eye of ribeye roast, too.
+Or the Korubota pork porterhouse.
 And so on.
 Snake River Farms meats aren’t what you would call cheap, but they are what you would call exceptional.
 If you’re hosting a dinner party or looking to impress a date, spend the cash and get some of the best beef and/or pork you will have tasted outside a top-tier chophouse.

 Yeah, Harry & David is the pear delivery company.
 (Great pears, by the way.)
-And they also offer lots of sausage and cheese and cracker gift baskets that are a bit, well, cheesy.
+And it also offers lots of sausage and cheese and cracker gift baskets that are a bit, well, cheesy.
 But did you know these guys also have a pretty amazing array of meats available for order?
-Like Bacon-Wrapped Stuffed Shrimp, Honey Orange Duck Breasts, Bourbon-Peppercorn Marinated Steak, and Lobster Tail, to name just a few.
+Like bacon-wrapped stuffed shrimp, honey orange duck breasts, bourbon-peppercorn marinated steak, and lobster tail, to name just a few.
 The prices here are quite high, so know that going in.
-However, the selection is wide enough that you might find options available only Harry & David, like Lobster Pot Pie.
+However, the selection is wide enough that you might find options available only at Harry & David, like Lobster Pot Pie.
 You can also add wine to orders, and that’s a good thing.